How to Create Topic Clusters: A 2025 SEO Strategy

 5. Develop Cluster Content to Support Pillar Themes

-6. Structure Internal Linking to Boost SEO Performance
+6. Create Internal Links to Boost SEO Performance

-Internal links are simply links that connect to other pages on the same website.
-These links are crucial for three main reasons:
+Internal links are links that connect different pages on the same website.
+Internal links are crucial for three main reasons.
+The reasons are listed below.

-• Navigation: They help users move around your site easily, making your website more user-friendly.
+• Navigation.
+Internal links help users move around your site, which makes your website more user-friendly.

-• Website Structure: Internal links help organize your content, creating a clear structure and guiding both users and search engines through your site.
+• Website Structure.
+Internal links help organize your content.
+They create a clear structure and guide both users and search engines through your site.

-• Link Equity: They help spread “link power” throughout your site, improving your overall SEO.
+• Link Equity.
+Internal links help spread “link power” throughout your site, which improves your overall SEO.

 OTTO SEO Internal Link Opportunities